 Rently is the owner of all right, title and interest in and to United States Patent No. 9,875,590 entitled “Automated Entry” (hereinafter the “’590 patent”) attached hereto as Exhibit 1.
 The ‘590 patent was duly and lawfully issued on January 23, 2018 and is presently valid and in full effect.

-The automated entry method and system of the ‘590 Patent was not routine, conventional or generic in the property management industry prior to its development by Rently.
+The automated entry method and system of the ‘590 Patent was not routine, conventional or generic in the software and/or property management industry prior to its development by Rently.
 The ‘590 Patent introduced the inventive concept of a system using a physical lockbox or CodeBox at or near a property in combination with an innovative software application.
-These elements individually and in combination represented a novel approach for enabling a visitor to self-register and gain self-access to a property in which he was interested.
-This eliminated the need existing at the time for an on-site representative to be present at the tour in order for the visitor to gain physical entry to the property.
-Prior to Rently’s invention, no other company in the field had previously reduced the method and system set forth in Rently’s ‘590 Patent to practice.
+These elements individually and in combination represented a novel approach for enabling a visitor to self-register and gain self-access to a property in which they were interested.
+This eliminated the need existing at the time for an on-site management or realtor representative to be present at the tour in order for the visitor to gain physical entry to the property.
+Prior to Rently’s invention, no other company in the field had previously reduced to practice the method and system set forth in Rently’s ‘590 Patent.

-Upon information and belief, Tenant Turner is directly infringing the ‘590 patent within this district and elsewhere in the United States by making, using, selling, importing, distributing and/or offering for sale a self-access system that infringes one or more of the claims of the ‘590 patent.
+Upon information and belief, Tenant Turner is directly infringing the ‘590 patent within this district and elsewhere in the United States by making, using, selling, importing, distributing and/or offering for sale or license a self-access system that infringes one or more of the claims of the ‘590 patent.

-Upon information and belief, Tenant Turner is contributorily infringing the ‘590 patent within this district and elsewhere in the United States by making, using, selling, importing, distributing or offering for sale in the United States materials and/or apparatus for use in practicing the inventions set forth in the ‘590 patent, that Tenant Turner knows to be especially made or especially adapted for use in infringement of the invention embodied in the ‘590 patent.
+Upon information and belief, Tenant Turner is contributorily infringing the ‘590 patent within this district and elsewhere in the United States by making, using, selling, importing, distributing or offering for sale or license in the United States materials and/or apparatus for use in practicing the inventions set forth in the ‘590 patent, that Tenant Turner knows to be especially made or especially adapted for use in infringement of the invention embodied in the ‘590 patent.
 Upon information and belief, these materials and/or apparatus have no substantial non-infringing use in commerce.

 Upon information and belief, Tenant Turner is inducing infringement of the ‘590 patent within this district and elsewhere in the United States by instructing in the use of materials, software, and/or apparatus that infringe one or more of the claims of the ‘590 patent.
-Specifically, Tenant Turner has induced others, including customers of Tenant Turner who purchase and use the Accused Method, to infringe the ‘590 Patent by, for example, publishing and distributing promotional videos, operational manuals, and marketing materials which induce a user of the Accused Method to carry out all of the steps of one or more claims of the ‘590 Patent.
+Specifically, Tenant Turner has induced others, including customers of Tenant Turner who purchase and use the Accused Method, to infringe the ‘590 Patent by, for example, publishing promotional videos, on-line help and instruction manuals, presentations at trade shows, conferences, and other events, as well as distributing marketing materials which induce a user of the Accused Method to carry out all of the steps of one or more claims of the ‘590 Patent.

-The Accused Method is the “Tenant Lead Scheduling Software” application offered for use with electronic lockboxes, combo lockboxes, CodeBoxes, and similar locking devices.
+The Accused Method is the “Tenant Lead Scheduling Software” application for use with electronic lockboxes, combo lockboxes, CodeBoxes, and similar locking devices.
 An exemplar property management website implementing the Accused Method is depicted in Exhibit 3.
 The Accused Method infringes, literally and under the doctrine of equivalents, at least Claim 7 of the ‘590 patent.